 No. Here's why I'm confident about that:

-- A+ BBB rating: The BBB doesn't just hand these out.
-Companies have to respond to complaints and resolve issues to maintain this rating.
+The BBB doesn't just hand these out.
+Companies have to respond to complaints and resolve issues.

-- Physical location: Birch Gold operates out of Burbank, California, near Warner Bros studios.
+Birch Gold operates out of Burbank, California.
 They're real people in a real office—not a PO box.

-- No regulatory actions: The CFTC, FTC, and state regulators have taken action against numerous gold dealers.
+The CFTC, FTC, and state regulators have taken action against many gold dealers.
 Birch Gold isn't on any of those lists.

 Bottom Line